CedarGroveStudios/SenseBits/README.md

-# ServoBits
+# SenseBits
-Servo connector compatible, buffered LED driver.
+Servo connector compatible, buffered LED driver, unbuffered NeoPixel, and unbuffered piezo transducer boards.

+LED SenseBit:
 Supply voltage: 2 to 6 volts.
 LED current: 35mA max.
-Although three LED connections are provided (D1: through-hole, D2: 0805 front, D3: 0805 back), only one LED should be connected.
-R1 is selected based on supply voltage and desired LED current level.
-(LED bit v01 2018-08-18)
+Only one LED should be connected to either the SMD 0805 pads or the through-hole pads.
+R1 is selected based on supply voltage, the LED forward voltage, and the desired LED current level.

+NeoPix SenseBit:
+Supply voltage 3.3 to 5 volts.
+Onboard 100-ohm series resistor and 10uf filter capacitor.

+Piezo SenseBit:
+Uses the PKMCS0909E4000-R1 SMD piezo transducer.
+Supply voltage is not required.